CellProfiler/tutorials/3d_monolayer/README.md

     <p align="center"><img src="docs/images/imagemath_19.png" alt="rescale5" width="600"/></p>
 1. Add a **Closing** module.
 Choose a size of *17* to blend the signal together.
 The result should look like a cloud of signal where the monolayer resides.
     <p align="center"><img src="docs/images/gaussianfilter_20.png" alt="rescale5" width="600"/></p>
-1. Add a **Threshold** module and threshold the smoothened monolayer image.
+1. Add a **Threshold** module and threshold the smoothed monolayer image.
 This will define what is and is not monolayer.
 Note that the space above and below the monolayer is primarily black.
     <p align="center"><img src="docs/images/applythreshold_21.png" alt="rescale5" width="600"/></p>

     Now we will combine the information from the membrane channel with what we identified as the monolayer.
 We will do this by subtracting the NOT-monolayer region, i.e. the background above and below the monolayer, from the image that defines the cytoplasm of the cells.